bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     # Copy this Template and edit it to insert appropriate IP addresses etc.
     #
     # Then SCP the template file to its corresponding Server/Host/Node
-    # and rename it on each node to "/etc/frr/frr.conf" as it will become the Free Range Routing's
+    # and rename it on each node to "/etc/frr/frr.conf" as it will become the Free Range Routing
     # (FRR) config file when FRR is run.
     #
     #==={Begin FRR BGP Configuration - Copy everything below this line}==